vobyjs/voby/readme.md

 #### `Globals`

-The following globals can be used to tweak how the framework works internally.
+The following globals are supported, some of them can be used to tweak how the framework works internally.

+- `VOBY`: if `true`, then Voby is used in the current client page.
+This is also used internally to detect if Voby has been loaded multiple times within the same page, which is not supported.
-- `VOBY_HMR`: If `true`, then Voby will catch errors that happen during diffing and log them to the console instead, keeping your page working after an HMR update event in some case.
+- `VOBY_HMR`: if `true`, then Voby will catch errors that happen during diffing and log them to the console instead, keeping your page working after an HMR update event in some case.
 Fine-grainined support for HMR is not implemented (yet?).

 #### `JSX`